Follow Your Bliss to the Most Stunning Lake Paradise in America

 Sample a big-city food scene with small-town vibes

 Lone Eagle Grille in Incline Village is one of the spendier restaurants in the area.
 The steaks and craft cocktails are fantastic, but the real draw is its waterfront location.
-Be sure to make a reservation at sunset when stripes of purple and gold move across the mountains and melt across the sky.
+Be sure to make a reservation at sunset when stripes of purple and gold move above the mountains and melt across the sky.

 Where to stay around Lake Tahoe

-If you’re staying in Lake Tahoe for a week or longer, private vacation homes and Airbnbs will usually offer the most flexibility since you’ll have access to practical amenities like a kitchen and laundry facilities.
+If you’re staying in Lake Tahoe for a week or longer, private vacation homes and Airbnbs will usually offer the most flexibility, since you’ll have access to practical amenities like a kitchen and laundry facilities.
 They tend to book quickly, though, so be sure to plan as soon as possible.